SvenGroot/Ookii.CommandLine/docs/Command Line Arguments in Ookii.CommandLine.md

 It is possible to override the default conversion by specifying a custom type converter using the `System.ComponentModel.TypeConverterAttribute`.
 When this attribute is applied to a constructor parameter or property that defines an argument, the specified type converter will be used for conversion instead.
 Note that for multi-value, dictionary and nullable value-type arguments the converter must be for the element type (e.g. if the argument is a multi-value argument of type `int[]`, the type converter must be able to convert to `int`).
 For a dictionary argument the element type is `KeyValuePair<TKey, TValue>`, and the type converter is responsible for parsing the key and value from the argument value.

+For a dictionary argument, instead of creating a custom `TypeConverter` that parses into a `KeyValuePair<TKey, TValue>`, you can also customize conversion of the key and/or value alone by specifying the `KeyTypeConverterAttribute` and/or the `ValueTypeConverterAttribute` respectively.
+This is the recommended way of customizing type conversion for dictionary arguments.

 For many types, the conversion can be culture dependent.
 For example, converting numbers or dates depends on the culture which defines the accepted formats and how they’re interpreted; some cultures might use a period as the decimal separators, while others use a comma.

 The culture used for argument value conversions is specified the `CommandLineParser.Culture` property, which defaults to the current culture.
 If you wish your argument parsing to be independent of the user’s culture, set this property to `System.Globalization.CultureInfo.InvariantCulture`.

+## Arguments with non-nullable types

+Ookii.CommandLine provides support for Nullable Reference Types.
+Not only is the library itself fully annotated (if using the .Net 6.0 version of the library), but command line argument parsing takes into account the nullability of the properties or parameters that define the arguments.
+If the argument is declared with a nullable reference or value type (e.g. `string?` or `int?`), nothing changes.
+But if the argument is not nullable (e.g. `string` (in a context with NRT support) or `int`), `CommandLineParser` will ensure that the value will not be null.

+Assigning a null value to an argument only happens if the `TypeConverter` for that argument returns `null` as the result of the conversion.
+If this happens and the argument is not nullable, a `CommandLineArgumentException` is thrown with the category set to
+`NullArgumentValue`.

+Null-checking for non-nullable reference types is only available in .Net 6.0 and later.
+If you are using the .Net Framework 2.0 or .Net Standard 2.0 version of Ookii.CommandLine, this check is only done for value types.

+For multi-value arguments, the nullability check applies to the type of the elements (e.g. `string?[]` for an array), and for dictionary arguments, it applies to the value (e.g. `Dictionary<string, string?>`); the key may never be null for a dictionary argument.

+See also the [API documentation](https://www.ookii.org/Link/CommandLineDoc) for the `CommandLineArgument.AllowNull` property.

 * [Defining Command Line Arguments](Defining%20Command%20Line%20Arguments.md)
 * [Parsing Command Line Arguments](Parsing%20Command%20Line%20Arguments.md)